How to Find the Best Neutral Running Shoes For You

 Remember, stability shoes are best for those who overpronate or have flat feet.
 A motion control shoe is a bit heavier than a stability shoe and helps runners with severe overpronation limit excessive foot movement.

-“A stability or motion-control shoe is designed to help offset excessive pronation, which is where the foot rolls [too far] inward after impact with the ground,” says Seth Kopf, who is a running coach and owner of Kopf Running and certified by the Road Runner's Club of America and USA Track and Field.
+"A stability or motion-control shoe is designed to help offset excessive pronation, which is where the foot rolls [too far] inwards after impact with the ground", says Seth Kopf, who is a running coach and owner of Kopf Running and certified by the Road Runner's Club of America and USA Track and Field.

 If you don't have any glaring issues or imbalances, choosing a neutral shoe will eliminate what Johnson refers to as "external guidance" from taking over when you run.
 For context, a 2018 study found that maximal shoes (think, stability or motion control shoes) can cause the runner to rely too heavily on the shoe to reduce the force of impact that comes from hitting the ground with each foot strike.
 The study authors concluded that new runners who chose maximal shoes over neutral ones actually suffered from a higher force of impact, which could increase their risk of injury in the long run.